Nijikan Dake no Vacance: Background and composition

 Fun is best a little at a time"), meet more regularly ("Greed will ruin you / Tell me, when is next time?") and how it is healthy to even "skip class" sometimes to "walk together in the park" instead.

+Live performances

+Utada and Shiina performed the song for the first time live on the Nippon TV music show With Music on April 13, 2024 as part of the former's promotions for their third compilation album Science Fiction.